r0bert-t/elevenlabs-integration/hosted-mcp/README.md

    - Use periods (.) to firmly end a thought before the next sentence.
 3. SPELL OUT NUMBERS & SYMBOLS: Write out all numbers, dates, abbreviations, and symbols phonetically (e.g., instead of "in 2026 for $50k at 5%", write "in twenty twenty-six for fifty thousand dollars at five percent").
 This prevents the AI from mispronouncing or rushing through them.
 4. EMOTIONAL INFLECTION: Use question marks (?) and exclamation points (!) strategically to force the AI model to shift its vocal modulation, pitch, and intonation naturally.
-5. YOUTUBE RETENTION STYLE: Write in a highly engaging, conversational YouTube style.
-Use short sentences, active hooks, and rhetorical questions to keep the audience listening.

 Here is the source text or topic you need to rewrite into a voiceover script:
 [PASTE YOUR RAW TEXT OR TOPIC HERE]
 ```

 ### Cloning your voice
 [ElevenCreative](https://elevenlabs.io/docs/eleven-creative/overview) can create a digital replica of your voice that you can deploy in 32+ languages while matching the emotional register and prosody of your natural language.
-ElevenLabs offers [Instant Voice Cloning](https://elevenlabs.io/docs/eleven-creative/voices/voice-cloning/instant-voice-cloning)** and [Professional Voice Cloning services](https://elevenlabs.io/docs/eleven-creative/voices/voice-cloning/professional-voice-cloning).
+ElevenLabs offers [Instant Voice Cloning](https://elevenlabs.io/docs/eleven-creative/voices/voice-cloning/instant-voice-cloning) and [Professional Voice Cloning services](https://elevenlabs.io/docs/eleven-creative/voices/voice-cloning/professional-voice-cloning).

 **Instant Voice Cloning** (available in the Free tier)
 1. Login to ElevenLabs platform